Q: What is required in an OSHA Emergency Action Plan?

 Is this evacuation map generator really free?

-Yes — you can generate your first OSHA-compliant evacuation map completely free.
-Just upload a floor plan and our AI creates a professional map in about 30 seconds.
+Yes — you can generate your first OSHA-aligned evacuation map draft completely free.
+Just upload a floor plan and our AI drafts a professional map in about 30 seconds.
 No credit card required.

-Are the generated maps OSHA-compliant?
+Are the generated maps aligned with OSHA?

-Our AI follows OSHA 29 CFR 1910.36–37 and NFPA 101 Life Safety Code standards.
+Our AI drafts maps that follow OSHA 29 CFR 1910.36–37 and NFPA 101 Life Safety Code standards.
 Every map includes clearly marked exits, fire extinguisher locations, assembly points, and directional evacuation arrows.
+Supervisor review is required before posting to your facility.

 What file formats can I upload?